Do you need a visa for Bali?

 When to apply and how long it takes

 Simple rule: apply early enough that a payment issue, upload problem, typo, status delay or support response does not become a flight-day problem.
-If you are using VOA at arrival, make sure you are eligible and be ready for the counter and queue.
-If you are applying for a longer visitor route, start earlier.
+If you are using VOA at arrival, be ready for the airport admin and queue.
+If you are applying for a longer visitor route, start earlier and use the national visa guide.

 After your visa route is sorted, submit the arrival card through the official flow during the allowed window, then save the confirmation.
 Do not leave it for the airplane seat pocket panic session.